Invalid email address

 1. Set clear objectives

 Before you kick off your search for micro-influencers, you need to set clear goals for the campaign.
+Do you want sales or awareness?
+Do you want influencers who are open to product gifting campaigns or affiliate relationships?
 Without the right goals, it’s really difficult to generate results from a campaign because you don’t know what you’re aiming for.

 The influencers you choose should align with your goals.

 For example, if you’re looking to launch a new product that requires some audience education, find influencers who your audience trusts and relies on for information.
-An air purifier brand could collaborate with healthy living influencers to educate about the benefits of removing pet allergens or wildfire smoke from household air.
+An air purifier brand could collaborate with healthy living influencers with pets to educate about the benefits of removing pet allergens from household air.

-On the other hand, if you’re looking to make a viral post and drive some sales, your influencers should be making trendy content with a good conversion rate.
+On the other hand, if you’re looking to make a viral post and drive some sales, your influencers should have a high rate of virality and be making trendy content with a good conversion rate.
 Scrub Daddy has famously grown its sponge brand on trendy, relevant, and viral social media posts.

 Or, if you need a ton of unique ad creatives to feed into Meta or TikTok ads, look for influencers who create highly engaging and authentic content.
 This is the approach used by Kynship, a performance marketing agency, to scale growth for Supergut, a gut-health brand.